Why Mortgage Applications Get Rejected?

 High DTI ration

 The DTI (debt-to-income) ratio is a financial measure used to compare the individual’s monthly debt payment to their monthly gross income.
 Gross income refers to the income of an individual before tax or any other deduction.
-A low DTI ratio means less amount of your payment goes into debt repayment.
+A reasonable DTI ratio means less amount of your payment goes into debt repayment.
 Having a high DTI ratio will signify that most of your income is going into paying the debt.
 The lender will review the DTI ratio, and if it comes out to be 28% or more, then your mortgage application can get rejected.
 In some cases, a 31% DTI ratio could be a cause for rejection.

 Small down payment